 In consequence Christmas doesn't fit terribly comfortably into the southern hemisphere scheme of things.
 People in Antarctica at Christmas time are either working on scientific stations or they are tourists on a cruise.

-the timing.
-How do those on the scientific stations celebrate
+How do those on the scientific stations celebrate Christmas in Antarctica?

 |How big a celebration is Christmas in Antarctica?|

 Not very - is the simple answer.
-Summer on scientific bases (and remember, the great majority of people in Antarctica are on scientific bases) is a time of great activity and comes right in the middle of the season of work.
-The majority of personnel on scientific bases are there for the summer only and so they know they're going to Antarctica to work.
+Summer on scientific bases (and remember, the great majority of people in Antarctica are on scientific bases) is a time of great activity and comes right in the middle of the time limited work season.
+The majority of personnel on scientific bases are there for the summer only and they know they're going to Antarctica to work.

 In addition to this everyone is away from their family and loved ones and with a group of people who vary from maybe a few close friends if they're lucky to casual acquaintances to those they wouldn't choose to spend any time with at all.

-Some enjoy the fact that there isn't any of the last-minute shopping, family obligations or other stress inducing aspects of the season!
+Some however positively enjoy the fact that there isn't any of the last-minute shopping, family obligations or other stress inducing aspects of the season!

 |So is there a celebration?|